OSGeo/PROJ/docs/source/apps/cs2cs.rst

 .. option:: -lm

     List of hard-coded prime meridians that can be selected with the *+pm* parameter.
+Note that this list is no longer updated, and some values may conflict with other sources.

 .. option:: -lu